List of power stations in Utah

 This is a list of electricity-generating power stations in the U.S. state of Utah, sorted by type and name.
-In 2020, Utah had a total summer capacity of 9,263 MW through all of its power plants, and a net generation of 37,087 GWh.
-The corresponding electrical energy generation mix in 2021 was 61.8% coal, 24.7% natural gas, 8.1% solar, 1.9% wind, 1.8% hydroelectric, 0.8% geothermal, and 0.2% biomass.
-Waste heat recovered from industrial operations and oil (0.4%) generated the remainder.
+In 2022, Utah had a total summer capacity of 9,627 MW through all of its power plants, and a net generation of 39,386 GWh.
+In 2023, the electrical energy generation mix was 47.2% coal, 35.4% natural gas, 11.6% solar, 2% wind, 1.6% hydroelectric, 1.5% geothermal, 0.2% biomass, 0.1% petroleum, and 0.3% other.

-Small-scale solar including customer-owned photovoltaic panels delivered an additional net 654 GWh to Utah's electricity grid in 2021.
-This compares as less than one-fifth the amount generated by Utah's utility-scale PV plants.
+Small-scale solar including customer-owned photovoltaic panels delivered an additional net 906 GWh to Utah's electricity grid in 2023.
+This compares as less than one-fourth the amount generated by Utah's utility-scale PV plants.
 Coal previously generated 81% of Utah's electricity in 2013 and has been undergoing a gradual replacement with natural gas and renewables.

 Natural-fuels power stations

 Data from the U.S. Energy Information Administration serves as a general reference.